 I will preface the next section of this article by saying that no business owner should be afraid of their bookkeeping records, or their accountant for that matter!

-The balances produced by accounting records must reflect reality and common sense is all that is needed to understand them (well, in most cases!).
+The balances produced by accounting records must reflect reality.
+Common sense is all that is needed to understand them (well, in most cases!).

 Bookkeeping balances are listed in a schedule called the Sumas y Saldos or Balance (in English, a Trial Balance).
 This schedule is ordered by bookkeeping account numbers which is usually of 8 or more digits.
 The first 1, 2, 3 or 4 digits indicate the nature of the balance, i.e. share capital, supplier or customer account, bank account, income and expenses, etc.

 Bookkeeping balances must reflect reality.
-I keep repeating this message but I do because so often this does not happen.
-You could regard the bookkeeping balances on say 31/12/2020 as a photograph of the value of assets and liabilities of a company on that day.
+I keep repeating this message, but I do so because this often does not happen.
+You could regard the bookkeeping balances on say 31/12/2023 as a photograph of the value of assets and liabilities of a company on that day.
 By this I mean that these balances must show, for example, what was in the bank on that date, who you owed money to and how much, and who owed money to you.
 Honestly, it really is common sense and any person running a business would be capable of understanding their accounts with a bit of guidance from an accountant.

 What follows is a list of especially relevant questions that a business owner should ask their bookkeeper.